oakes/Nightcode/lib-examples/README.md

 These projects provide examples of how to use Nightcode as a library by breaking off pieces of its functionality as standalone programs.
+Some of them may only work when run as a standalone JAR file.

 * **nightbuild** The build pane.
 * **nightedit** The editor pane.